reimagined/resolve/docs/write-side.md

 ## Configuring Aggregates

-To configure aggregates in a reSolve app, provide an aggregates array in the application configuration file:
+To configure aggregates in a reSolve app, specify an aggregates array in the application configuration file:

 <!-- prettier-ignore-start -->